First touchdown a thrill for defensive end

 "He just wanted me to get after the quarterback," Whiteside said.
 "The quarterback clutched, and I knocked it out.
 I just did what I could, and obviously it was a great play."

 Kendricks was especially excited for the season-opener because he hails from Fresno, and the Bulldogs didn't start pursuing him heavily until late in the recruiting process.
-After a talk with former Cal linebacker Zack Follett, Kendricks listened to soothing music
+After a talk with former Cal linebacker Zack Follett, Kendricks listened to soothing music before the game to help keep his emotions in check.

 "I was actually surprisingly calm," said Kendricks, who had nine tackles, 2½ for loss.
 "Usually, I listen to some rock or hip-hop or something to get me amped up.
 But I changed up my routine, listened to Sade and some cool jazz."